 Perception and reality are often very different things.
 In fact perception has a lot more do with what you can charge for a product than what it is really worth in absolute terms.
 This holds true for real estate just as much as it does for retail sales.
-Let’s take a look at just what perceived value is and how you can make it work when selling your Long Island house.
+Let’s take a look at just what perceived value is and how you can make it work when selling your Babylon and Surrounding Areas house.

 What Is Perceived Value?